-You will need to prepare the cake recipe below twice (or whatever your favorite recipe is for two 8- or 9-inch layer cakes) and you will need plenty of frosting (cream cheese frosting recipe here works well).
+You will need to prepare three 8- or 9-inch layer cakes and you will need plenty of frosting (I used about 6 cups, recipe is below).

-After the cakes have been baked and cooled, you begin the assembly by slicing the red cake and the white cake horizontally with a long serrated knife – leave the blue cake in tact for now.
-It helps greatly if you refrigerate or slightly freeze your cake layers before cutting so that the cuts are cleaner and the cake doesn’t fall apart when lifting.
+After the cakes have been baked and cooled, you begin the assembly by slicing the red cake and the white cakes horizontally with a long serrated knife – leave the blue cake in tact for now.

 After the white and red cakes are cut, you should have 2 layers of red, 2 layers of white, and a single thick layer of blue (ie, blue is uncut cake) (for a total of 5 layers).

 Finish by frosting the entire cake.